-Language Arts - The children are provided phonics skills, high frequency words, vocabulary and literature through the Macmillan/McGraw-Hill Series.
+Language Arts - Your child is provided phonics skills, high-frequency words, vocabulary, and literature through the Macmillan/McGraw-Hill Series.
 There is also small group instruction through reading groups, and children are grouped by ability and are reading books accordingly.

-Religion - Students learn their relationship with God, their family and their world.
-They also attend Mass frequently and get to plan and read at one Mass a year.
+Religion - Your child learns his or her relationship with God, his or her family, and with the world.
+He or she also attends Mass frequently and gets to plan and read at one Mass a year.

-Social Studies - Students learn about family, school life, holidays, transportation and community helpers.
+Social Studies - Your child learns about family, school life, holidays, transportation, and community helpers.

-Science - Our school-wide Lab Learner curriculum encompasses continuous spiral review of learning through hands-on experiments and activities.
+Science - Our school-wide Lab Learner curriculum encompasses a continuous spiral review of learning through hands-on experiments and activities.

-Handwriting- The Zaner-Bloser Handwriting program is followed to formally learn the proper way to write letters and numbers.
+Handwriting- The Zaner-Bloser Handwriting program is followed to learn the proper way to write letters and numbers formally.

-Special Areas - Kindergarten students attend weekly classes in Physical Education, Library, Computer, Art, and Music.
+Special Areas - Kindergarten students attend weekly classes in Physical Education, STEM, Art, and Music.